Helperbird/website/src/features/pdfs.md

           <h1
             class="mt-4 mb-6 text-4xl tracking-tight font-extrabold text-white sm:mt-5 sm:text-6xl lg:mt-6 xl:text-6xl"
           >
-            <span class="block">Highlight & Annotate any PDF files</span> </h1>
+            <span class="block">You can annotate, highlight PDF files but you can also have dyslexia
+support and much more</span> </h1>
 					<p class="mt-3 max-w-md mx-auto text-base text-white sm:text-lg md:mt-5 md:text-xl md:max-w-3xl">

 Highlight paragraphs.
 Annotate the file.
 Send it around.
 Review it online.
-Learn how Helperbird makes it easy to annotate your PDF documents and send them for group review online and for studying.
+Learn how Helperbird makes it easy to annotate your PDF documents with dyslexia support and send them for group review online and for studying.

  </p>
           <div class="mt-10 sm:mt-12">